eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		probabilistic graphical models (PDMs).
 + Structured programming (contrast: Non-structured programming)
 	\cite{WikipediaContributors2017j} -- Implies structure in the
-	logic of the computer program
+	logic of the computer program (i.e., logical program structure)
 	- Object-oriented programming (contrast: imperative programming) -- Source code is organized into classes according to the state that it changes.